-- 4.1.1 Based upon the quantity of DNA isolated and its initial concentration, the scientist should have all samples at an optimal concentration for amplification (e.g., $0.1 \text{ng}/\mu\ell$ $0.2 \text{ng}/\mu\ell$ ).
+4.1.1 Based upon the quantity of DNA isolated and its initial concentration, the scientist should have all samples at an optimal concentration for amplification (e.g., $0.1 \text{ng}/\mu\ell$ - $0.2 \text{ng}/\mu\ell$).
 It is also convenient to have all samples that are to be amplified at the same time to be at the same concentration if possible for ease in the preparation of PCR Master Mix and reaction additions.
 The maximum amplification volume for low level or undetected samples is $15 \mu\ell$ for PowerPlex Fusion.
-For larger volume samples, it may be necessary to concentrate the sample prior to amplification.
-The analyst may also choose to extract, quantify, and combine additional sample prior to amplification as an alternative. - 4.1.2 The amount of DNA template added to an amplification reaction should be targeted at $\sim$ 1.0-2.0ng but may be adjusted if necessary.
+For such samples, it may be appropriate to concentrate the sample prior to amplification using the DNA SpeedVac.
+The analyst may also choose to extract, quantitate, and combine additional sample prior to amplification as an alternative.